SPECIALTY BILLING, ANESTHESIA

 -$1,100

 Figures are approximate estimates based on Medicare anesthesia base unit rates and are provided for illustrative purposes only.
 Actual reimbursement varies by payer, geographic locality, case complexity, and qualifying circumstances.
-This calculator does not constitute a billing or financial guarantee.

 ONBOARDING STANDARD